-From massive botnets to targeted phishing and transacting Trojans, today's new breed of attacker is more dangerous than ever.
+From massive botnets to targeted phishing and transacting Trojans, today's new breed of attacker is more dangerous

 More information from our sister site SearchSecurity.com